mirryi/wikichan/README.md

 ## Installation

+Automated release builds and addon store entries coming soon.

 Clone and build from source for your platform.

     git clone https://github.com/Dophin2009/wikichan
     cd wikichan
     yarn install

+If you want to enable the OwlBot provider, [create an OwlBot API key](https://owlbot.info/) and set the environment variable `OWLBOT_TOKEN` to the key value.

 ### Greasemonkey Userscript